orbis-marianne/orbis-am-models/README.md

                         The directory where the model logs and checkpoints will be stored.
     --task-type {rel-class,seq-tag}
                         Type of task.
-Use one of: rel-class, seq-tag --model MODEL
+Use one of: seq-tag, sta-class and rel-class --model MODEL
                         Either the name of one of the available models: bert, deberta-v3, roberta, tiny-bert; or a Hugging Face